This post is a part of a larger series of posts about Brand Personality. To check out the previous posts, click here.

 Ideally you’d plan the party around what you like, as well as what your customer likes.
 You’d make it fun for everyone involved.

 Take 30 minutes this week and create a board on Pinterest with pins of the party decorations and the party theme.
 Then look at the board as a whole and see if it sparks any ideas to include in your Branding.

 Bringing all the different elements together is really the hardest part of adding Personality to your Brand.
 That’s why it’s important to set aside time to edit!

 Eliminating one or two elements can go a long way toward making your Brand Personality feel more professional.
 You don’t want to overwhelm your target audience by being the most flamboyant, flashy person in the room screaming for attention.

 Take about 15 minutes and go through all of the tasks that you’ve done this week, looking with a critical eye and eliminating what doesn’t make sense.

 Need more help with your Brand Personality?
-Join the Brand Personality Challenge by filling out the form below, and work on your brand this week!
+Grab your copy of the Brand Personality Workbook over in the shop!